The very landscape of today’s digital world makes it nigh on impossible to overstate the importance of digital marketing

 You’re likely familiar with the concept of retargeting to some degree.
 I’m going to presume that you’ve already got a pretty good understanding of Pay-Per-Click advertising.
 For a while there, PPC – along with – was considered the cornerstone of digital marketing.
 They have, however, had to evolve in order to stay relevant.
 Now, cookies are being used to determine a consumer’s browsing habits.

-Given that conversion rates remained low from the first impression of any given ad, retargeting was necessary.
+Given that remained low from the first impression of any given ad, retargeting was necessary.
 Now, users are being fed the same ads repeatedly.
 In most cases, perseverance pays off.
 The more your products appears in front of any given set of eyes, the more it becomes etched in their subconscious thinking.

 Consequently, they’re more likely to buy your product.
 Retargeting (or remarketing) is a powerful tool for maintaining your web presence.
 And isn’t that the very idea behind digital marketing?
 To keep your product at the forefront of your audience’s thinking?
 And best of all, re-targeted advertising requires little effort from you.